XoopsDocs/contact-tutorial/book/2administration.md

 -	Home Tab – displays relevant module information (shown in the previous graphic)
 -	Messages Tab – allows management of Contact messages
 -	Log Tab – allows viewing various message logs
--	Prune Tab– allows deleting messages from the database
+-	Prune Tab – allows deleting messages from the database
+-	About - information about the module, its authors, and changelog
+-	Help - provides additional help for the user

 **Prune Tab**